-- "The designated safeguarding lead should take lead responsibility for safeguarding and child protection [including online safety] ... this lead responsibility should not be delegated" - Work with the HT and technical staff to review protections for pupils in the home [e.g.LGfL HomeProtect filtering for the home] and remote-learning procedures, rules and safeguards - Ensure "An effective approach to online safety [that] empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate." - "Liaise with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies." - Take day-to-day responsibility for online safety issues and be aware of the potential for serious child protection concerns - Remind staff of safeguarding considerations as part of a review of remote learning procedures and technology, including that the same principles of online safety and behaviour apply - Work with the headteacher, SBM and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Stay up to date with the latest trends in online safeguarding and "undertake Prevent awareness training." - Review and update this policy, other online safety documents (e.g. Acceptable Use Policies) and the strategy on which they are based (in harmony with policies for behaviour, safeguarding, Prevent and others) and submit for review to the governors.
+- "The designated safeguarding lead should take lead responsibility for safeguarding and child protection [including online safety] ... this lead responsibility should not be delegated" - Work with the HT and technical staff to review protections for pupils in the home [e.g.LGfL HomeProtect filtering for the home] and remote-learning procedures, rules and safeguards - Ensure the school is complying with the DfE's standards on Filtering and Monitoring. - As part of this, DSLs will work with technical teams to carry out reviews and checks on filtering and monitoring, to compile the relevant documentation and ensure that safeguarding and technology work together.
+This will include a decision on relevant YouTube mode and preferred search engine/s etc. - Where online safety duties are delegated and in areas of the curriculum where the DSL is not directly responsible, but which cover areas of online safety (e.g. RHE), ensure there is regular review and open communication and that the DSL's clear overarching responsibility for online safety is not compromised or messaging to pupils confused. - Ensure "An effective approach to online safety [that] empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate." - "Liaise with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies." - Take day-to-day responsibility for online safety issues and be aware of the potential for serious child protection concerns